 Make sure your hands are clean before unwrapping the tampon.
 Using a gentle soap and warm water is the best option.

-Simply twist the wrapper as indicated and remove the bottom section.
-Then, gently unravel the string and give it a little tug to ensure it's securely in place.
+Simply twist the wrapper to remove the bottom section, unravel the string and give it a gentle tug to make sure it’s secure.
+Then take off the top part of the wrapper, and you’re ready to insert the tampon.

 There are many positions you can get into when inserting a tampon.
 We find the best positions are squatting / sitting down on the toilet seat with your knees apart, lifting a leg or lying down with your legs apart.